christopher5106/FastAnnotationTool/README.md

 - `--samples` is the number of sample to extract per image.
 Default is 1.
 Useful in combination with noise option.

-- `--merge` : if multiple bounding box per images, will extract the global bounding box containing all rectangles in each image.
+OUTPUT FLAGS

+- `--full_image` will not extract the rectangle along the given annotation.
+Always true in `--backend=opencv` output mode.

+- `--resize_width=400` resizes the output to a width of `resize_width` and a height of `resize_width*ratio`. `--resize_width=0` will not resize the output.
+Default value is no resize.
+Not available in `--full_image` and `--backend=opencv` mode.

+- `--gray=true` extracts as a gray image.
 Default is false.

-- `--correct_ratio` : corrects the ratio of the annotated rectangles to the specified `--ratio` by augmenting one of the two dimensions (height or width).
-Default is false.

-- `--add_borders=true` : adds borders to the extracted image to fit the ratio.
-Default is false.
-Available only when `--resize_width` not zero.

-- `--ratio=1.0` is used in combination to `--correct_ratio` or `--resize-width` options.
-It defines the ratio (height/width) of the window to extract.
-The use of `--resize-width` option without `--correct_ratio` will stretch the image to final dimensions.
+Always true in `--backend=opencv` output mode.

 - `--neg_per_pos=1 --neg_width=0.3` defines the number of negative sample to extract per positives and the width of the capture window in percentage to the width of the image (30%).
 By default, no negative (0).

 - `--backend=directory` defines the output format for storing the results.
 Possible values are : directory, lmdb, tesseract, opencv.
 Default value is directory.

+- `--output_class` override the class by the specified class

+- `--output_by_label=false` avoids creation of different output directories per label.
+Available for `--backend=directory` only.

+- `--append` append new extracts to an existing directory.
+Available for `--backend=directory` only.

+NEGATIVE GENERATION

+- `--neg_width=0.2` defines the width of negative samples to extract, in pourcentage to the largest image dimension (width or height)

+- `--neg_per_pos` defines the number of negative samples per positives to extract.

 # License conditions